grossmann-group/or-gym/README.md

 ## Installation

 This library requires Python 3.5+ in order to function.
-Installation is possible via `pip`:
+For the RL algorithms, Ray 1.0.0 is required.

-`$ pip install or-gym`
+For the MP algorithms, an LP solver (e.g., Gurobi or GLPK needs to be installed).

-Or, you can install directly from GitHub with:
+You can install directly from GitHub with:

 ```
 git clone https://github.com/hubbs5/or-gym.git